KaizoSauceA/kaizosaucea.github.io/_posts/2024-02-17-picoctf2021-magikarp_ground_mission.md

 > **Description:** Do you know how to move between directories and read files in the shell?
 Start the container, `ssh` to it, and then `ls` once connected to begin.
 Login via `ssh` as `ctf-player` with the password, `6d448c9c`Additional details will be available after launching your challenge instance.*
 > **Files:** N/A
 > **Points:** 30
-> * *Hint 1: Finding a cheatsheet for bash would be really helpful!*
+> * *Hint 1: Finding a cheat sheet for bash would be really helpful!*

 ## Investigation